-Adeline tells us that eventually this group of ‘Old Wesleyans’ built a new home ….
-“When the Old Wesleyans found the upkeep of the South Street Chapel too heavy for them, they built a small chapel on the west side of Market Street, and the United Methodist Free Church took over South Street Chapel.”
+Adeline tells us that eventually the Ilkeston group of ‘Old Wesleyans’ built a new home — “when they found the upkeep of the South Street Chapel too heavy for them, they built a small chapel on the west side of Market Street, and the United Methodist Free Church took over South Street Chapel.”

 Adeline is writing here about events in the mid-1850’s but again, this description of ‘musical chapels’ is condensed.

 The Old Wesleyans did eventually leave the South Street Chapel, though for a few years they were a small group, looking for a new chapel home.
-Only in 1855 did they secure a piece of land in Market Street and the foundation stone of a new chapel was laid on July 12th of that year, after which there was an afternoon tea followed by a public meeting held in a large marquee erected in a field belonging to Matthew Hobson.
+Only in 1855 did they secure a piece of land in Market Street and the foundation stone of a new chapel was laid on July 12th of that year, by William Turner Shaw of Derby, after which there was an afternoon tea at the White Lion Inn, followed by a public meeting held in a large marquee erected in a field belonging to Matthew Hobson.

 Market Street Methodist Church c1857 (courtesy of Ilkeston Reference Library).
 The passers-by are walking along Market Street